jeoste/my-data-toolbox/README.md

   ```
   The installer will be generated in `electron/dist-electron/`.

-> Auto-update is prepared (GitHub Releases) but currently disabled by default while stabilizing the pipeline.
+> Auto-update: enabled by default in packaged builds.
+To disable, set `DISABLE_UPDATES=true`.
 See `electron/UPDATE-SYSTEM-SUMMARY.md` and `docs/RELEASE.md`.

 ## 🖥️ Using the Python CLI directly